BYLAWS of THE AMERICAN ASSOCIATION OF UNIVERSITY WOMEN

 Section 4.
 Meetings Notice.
 Notice of meetings shall be sent to all members of the Affiliate at least seven days prior to the meetings.

 Section 5.
 Voting.
 Voting members entitled to vote at any meeting of members or by ballot shall be all those voting members in good standing as of the date of the meeting.

 Section 6.
 Quorum.
 The quorum shall be twenty percent of the Affiliate membership.

 ARTICLE XV.
 INDEMNIFICATION

 Every board or committee member may be indemnified by the Affiliate against all expenses and liabilities, including counsel fees, reasonably incurred or imposed upon such board or committee members in connection with any threatened, pending or completed action, suit, or proceeding to which the board or committee member may become involved by reason of being or having been a member of the board or committee, or any settlement thereof, unless adjudged therein to be liable for negligence or misconduct in the performance of duties.
 In the event of a settlement the indemnification herein shall apply only when the Affiliate board approves such settlement and reimbursement as being in the best interest of the Affiliate.
 The foregoing right of indemnification shall be in addition to and not exclusive of all other rights to which the board or committee member is entitled.

 ARTICLE XVI.
 AMENDMENTS TO THE BYLAWS

-Provisions of these bylaws not governed by the AAUW (see Article VII) or AAUW CA bylaws may be amended at a Branch meeting by a two-thirds vote of those present and voting provided written notice shall have been sent to the members at least seven days prior to the meeting.
+Provisions of these bylaws not governed by the AAUW (see Article VII) or AAUW CA bylaws may be amended at an Affiliate meeting by a two-thirds vote of those present and voting provided written notice shall have been sent to the members at least seven days prior to the meeting.